protontypes/open-sustainable-technology/README.md

 - [NorESM](https://github.com/NorESMhub/NorESM) - Norwegian Earth System Model and Documentation.
 - [CliMT](https://github.com/CliMT/climt) - A Toolkit for building Earth system models in Python.
 - [climlab](https://github.com/brian-rose/climlab) - Python package for process-oriented climate modeling.
-- [ClimateModeling_courseware](https://github.com/brian-rose/ClimateModeling_courseware) - A collection of interactive lecture notes and assignments in Jupyter notebook format.
 - [FAIR](https://github.com/OMS-NetZero/FAIR) - Finite Amplitude Impulse-Response simple climate-carbon-cycle model.
 - [CLIMADA](https://github.com/CLIMADA-project/climada_python) - Stands for CLIMate ADAptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).
 - [climpact2](https://github.com/ARCCSS-extremes/climpact2/) - An R software package that calculates the ET-SCI indices as well as additional climate extremes indices from data stored in text or netCDF files.